MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 ### $PSUICulture

-Contains the name of the user interface (UI) culture that's currently in use in the operating system.
+Contains the name of the user interface (UI) culture that's configured in the operating system.
 The UI culture determines which text strings are used for user interface elements, such as menus and messages.
 This is the value of the **System.Globalization.CultureInfo.CurrentUICulture.Name** property of the system.
 To get the **System.Globalization.CultureInfo** object for the system,